Corrector Yui: Main

-A 14-year-old girl of dubious academic skill, has aspirations to become a manga artist and/or voice actress.
-Yui has shown skill and growth over the series as she assumes the secret on-line identity of "Corrector Yui".
-While utterly incompetent when physically interfacing with computers, in ComNet has the abilities to correct computer virus or software bug and a tremendously powerful fighter as Corrector, able to quickly undo damage and easily battle the strongest of Grosser's henchmen.
-Her optimistic view and her ability to cheer up others even at the worst moment (though sometimes she can be quite perky) was one of her greatest strengths, making her easily likeable by her peers a fellow Corrector programs.
+A 14-year-old girl who aspires to become a manga artist or voice actress.
+Over the course of the series, Yui improves her abilities and grows as a person as she assumes the secret online identity of "Corrector Yui".
+While unskilled at academics and physically interfacing with computers, in ComNet she possesses the ability to correct computer viruses and software bugs and is a powerful fighter as Corrector, able to undo damage and battle the strongest of Grosser's henchmen.
+Her optimism and ability to cheer up others is one of her greatest strengths, making her easily likeable by her peers and fellow Corrector programs.
 She also has an empathetic personality that helps her understand the nature of AI programs she meets on the ComNet.
-In 1st season, it was revealed that her singing voice had ability to normalize programs.
-In 2nd season, she upgrade to Advanced Elemental Suit.
-In finale, she upgraded to Final Element Suit.
+In the first season, it is revealed that her singing voice has the ability to normalize programs.
+In the second season, she upgrades to Advanced Elemental Suit and later Final Element Suit in the finale.